ess-dmsc/nexus-constructor/DeveloperNotes.md

  - `load_json_object_into_instrument_model(json_object: dict, model: InstrumentModel)`
  populates a model with data from a json_object, which can be obtained from the load methods in python's `json` package

+### Adding Geometries

+#### Unit Conversion

+The program enables users to specify a unit of length when adding components.
+This is implemented with the `pint` library which is capable of taking inputs such as "meter," "metre," "m," etc and recognising that these mean the same thing.
+This gives the user more leeway when giving units.
+The conversion is carried out by viewing meters as the default unit of length and multiplying the relevant values by length in meters.
+For example, loading a geometry in centimeters will result in its points being multiplied by 0.01.